 The Felicity Green Awards For Journalism

-The Felicity Award Green Award is available to one student progressing into their final year of the MA Fashion Journalism course at Central Saint Martins.
+The Felicity Green Award is available to one student progressing into their final year of the BA Fashion: Fashion Communication and Promotion course and to one student progressing or into their final year of the MA Fashion: Journalism course at Central Saint Martins.

 - Applications are encouraged from students who are ordinarily resident in the UK or EU to realise their full potential and who are in financial hardship.

-The Samsung Fashion Design Fund Award of £4000 will be offered to one final year MA Fashion student at Central Saint Martins.
+£4,000 will be awarded to a final year student studying on the MA Fashion course at Central Saint Martins.

 Apply now for 2014/2015 academic year.
 Deadline: 10 October 2014.